zeromq/clrzmq/README.md

 }
 ```

+## Docs and Tutorials

+For more information about 0MQ and clrzmq, see the following resources:

+- The [0MQ Guide][zmq-guide] is a thorough overview of 0MQ and contains example code for most supported languages, including C#.
+Examples are stored in a [GitHub repository][zmq-example-repo].
+- [ZeroMQ via C#: Introduction][zmq-cs-intro] is an excellent tutorial written by Manar Ezzadeen and offers an in-depth look at various 0MQ patterns implemented in C# with clrzmq.

-More C# examples can be found in the [0MQ Guide][zmq-guide] or in the [examples repository][zmq-example-repo].
-Tutorials and API documentation specific to clrzmq are on the way.
+More tutorials and API documentation are on the way.

 ## Deployment Notes